Louise Schroeder: Political life

 From 1919 she was one of the youngest members of the national assembly of the Weimar Republic and with the introduction of the female right to vote, Schroeder became its first female member.
 She held this position until the Nazis seized power in 1933.

 After 1945 she worked to restore German democracy, initially as a member of the city council (until 1 February 1952) and from 1949 until her death in 1957 as a member of European Parliament.

 Public offices

 Social politician Otto Suhr pushed for her becoming mayor, given her already renowned political activities.
 Due to various tensions in town councils and municipalities, the first postwar mayor Otto Ostrowski stepped down from his position, allowing for Ernst Reuter to be elected into office in June 1947.
 However, he was not allowed to serve in this position due to Soviet objection.
 Consequently, Schroeder became acting mayor from 8 May 1947 until 7 December 1948, after which she became mayor of West Berlin until 18 January 1951.
-To this day Schroeder is the only woman to have held this position in Berlin.
+Schroeder is the first woman that hold this position in Berlin.